 - The Odum Institute offers social science faculty and graduate students assistance with developing and submitting research proposals, administering grants, and locating sources of funding.
 View their Grant Services page for more information.

 - The Gillings School of Public Health helps faculty members develop grant proposals and informs them of grant and fellowship opportunities.
 They offer proposal editing for faculty, staff and students.
-Visit their Research Resources page for more information.
+Visit their Guide to Research page for more information.

 - Activities include help with specific research grant applications and coordination of grant application submission.

 - Provides research consultation and grant development and preparation to those in pre- or post-funding stages who do not have access to external support for such services.

 List of articles and webpages that offer suggestions for students and faculty in all stages of their grant writing.
 The links cover writing for the humanities and sciences from personal statements and proposal planning to institutional requirements and budgeting.List of Resources

 - Grant Proposal Guidelines (UNC Writing Center) – UNC Chapel Hill’s Writing Center has prepared a detailed handout on writing grant proposals in all academic disciplines.